 On International Workers' Day in May, the campaign conveyed the message: "The exploitation of labour cancels out human dignity?".
 The campaign was launched simultaneously in several cities across the region, including Cagliari, Sassari, Iglesias, Pula, and San Giovanni Suergiu.
-Giunta Solinas, the President of the Region, addressed all workers, regardless of gender, age, or nationality, highlighting the need for an inclusive society that recognises the contribution of all.
+The Council of Christian Solinas, the President of the Region, addressed all workers, regardless of gender, age, or nationality, highlighting the need for an inclusive society that recognises the contribution of all.
 Near 2,500 bookmarks were shared among the participants.